-Have you considered investigating the best essential oils for autism or essential oils for ADHD, but aren’t quite sure what they are or where to start?
-An essential oil is a liquid distilled from the leaves, stems, flowers, bark, roots, and/or other parts of a plant.
-The term is a contraction of the original term ‘quintessential oil,’ which originated from the Aristotelian idea that matter is composed of four elements: fire, air, earth, and water.
+Essential oils are distilled from the leaves, stems, flowers, bark, roots, and/or other parts of a plant.
+The term is a contraction of the original word ‘quintessential oil,’ which originated from the Aristotelian idea that matter is composed of four elements: fire, air, earth, and water.
 The fifth element, quintessence, is the spirit or life force.

 The chemical composition and aroma of essential oils are said to provide many psychological, emotional, and physical therapeutic benefits for people.
 These benefits can be gained by either inhaling the scent or by applying diluted versions to the skin, as directed.

 Essential oils are obtained from plants through distillation, usually by using steam.
-Manufacturers also use the expression, solvent extraction, absolute oil extraction, resin tapping, and cold pressing.
+Manufacturers also use the expression solvent extraction, absolute oil extraction, resin tapping, and cold pressing.
 Despite the use of the word ‘oil,’ most essential oils don’t have an oily feeling.
-They are usually clear too, though patchouli, orange, and lemongrass can be amber or yellow.
+They are usually clear, too, though patchouli, orange, and lemongrass essential oils can be amber or yellow.

 Some people may believe essential oils are the same as perfume or fragrance oils, but they are not.
 Essential oils are derived from actual plants and contain the true essence of the plant.
 Fragrance oils are different because they contain artificial ingredients and substances.
 They do not have the therapeutic benefits essential oils can provide.

 Today, essential oils can be diluted and applied to the skin and used in aromatherapy, which is the act of inhaling the aroma from plant-based essences for holistic wellness.
 While essential oils for autism is considered an alternative form of treatment by mainstream medicine, the practice has caught the attention of parents who have children on the spectrum because of its potential for therapeutic benefits.